[Updated 7 December with new song about handwashing and safe food]

 There are additional audio messages related to hygiene and handwashing produced as part of Handwashing Week 2018 - you can find these on the Handwashing Week page.

 Also available are a set of multimedia products aimed at helping to communicate key information around water, sanitation and hygiene:

 Agencies distributing Aquatabs should also download the Aquatabs information sheet (this is designed to guide community workers and volunteers in their conversations with communities; but is NOT intended for direct distribution to community members).
 It's available in English and Bangla.

-You may also be interested in Listen Again Programme 30 and Listen Again Programme 40 - these are a collection of material about safe water, taken from the regular radio programmes produced by Bangladesh Betar.
+You may also be interested in Listen Again Programme 30, Programme 40, Programme 50 and Programme 51 - these are a collection of material about hygiene, handwashing and safe water, taken from the regular radio programmes produced by Bangladesh Betar.

 These materials are part of an ongoing series of multimedia outputs being produced by BBC Media Action to enhance the range and quality of tools available to information hubs, listener groups and other community-facing information services within the Rohingya emergency response.
 The work is being delivered in partnership with Action Against Hunger and IOM; and is funded by Global Affairs Canada and the UK Department for International Development.

 The songs were composed and performed by Mohammad Habibur Rahman and were produced with the assistance of Action Against Hunger.